ongaunjie1/YOLOv8-streamlit-app/README.md

 * mAP50 measures the average precision at an Intersection over Union (IoU) threshold of 0.5, while mAP50-95 considers the average precision across IoU thresholds from 0.5 to 0.95.
 * Higher values indicate better accuracy and robustness in detecting objects across different IoU levels.
 * IOU is the ratio of the area of overlap between the predicted and actual bounding boxes to the area of their union

+# What is EasyOCR ?
+* EasyOCR is an open-source Python library for Optical Character Recognition (OCR).
+Its primary purpose is to recognize and extract text from images, enabling applications to convert images containing printed or handwritten text into machine-readable and editable text.

+# How was it used in this project ?

+1) YOLOv8 is employed for license plate detection in an image, accurately locating the license plate's position.

+2) The detected license plate region is cropped from the original image to isolate the license plate.

+3) The cropped license plate image is converted to black and white, simplifying the image and emphasizing text features.

+4) OpenCV (cv2) is used to enhance the contrast of the black and white license plate image, making the text more distinct and improving OCR accuracy.

+5) EasyOCR is applied to the preprocessed license plate image to perform Optical Character Recognition (OCR), extracting and reading the text content from the license plate.

 # How to use the app?
 ## Main page of the app